TAM SAM SOM: Define Customer & Revenue Opportunities

 TAM SAM SOM fishing analogy

-Why Is TAM SAM SOM Important?
+Why Are TAM SAM SOM Important?

 user-groupTarget your best buyersIdentify what's working in your sales process and who's interested in your offering